A critique of “The Genesis Flood”

 - ‘The other factor tending to ensure the deposition of the simple marine organisms in the deepest strata is the hydrodynamic selectivity of moving water for particles of similar sizes and shapes.
 The organisms in the lowest strata are very “streamlined” and quite dense.
 These factors alone would exert a highly selective sorting action, tending to deposit the simpler (i.e. more nearly spherical and undifferentiated) organisms nearer the bottom of the sediments [and build up] distinct faunal stratigraphic “horizons” with the complexity of structure of the deposited organisms increasing with increasing elevation.’

 - ‘It is reasonable also to expect that vertebrates would be found higher in the geologic column than the first invertebrates.
 Vertebrates in general possess much greater mobility.
 The simplest vertebrates, the ostracoderms, are first found, and only sparingly then, in Ordovician strata.
-Fishes are found in profusion in the Devonian, often in great sedimentary “graveyards”, indicating violent deposition, and often in fresh-water deposits.
-The whole aspect of the fossil fish beds bespeaks violent burial in rapidly moving deltaic sediments, vast quantities of sediment entering the ancient lakes or seas of the areas and overwhelming and burying aquatic creatures by the hundreds of thousands.’
+Fishes are found in profusion in the Devonian, often in great sedimentary ‘graveyards’, indicating violent deposition, and often in fresh-water deposits.
+The whole aspect of the fossil fish beds bespeaks violent burial in rapidly moving deltaic sediments, vast quantities of sediment entering the ancient lakes or seas and overwhelming and burying aquatic creatures by the hundreds of thousands.’

 - ‘In other localities, and perhaps somewhat later, land animals and plants would be expected to be caught in the sediments.
 Of course there would be many exceptions, as currents would be intermingling from all directions, particularly as the lands became increasingly submerged and more and more amphibians, reptiles and mammals were overtaken by the waters.
-In general, though, beds would tend to be deposited in just the order ascribed to them in the standard geologic column.
+In general, though, beds would tend to be deposited in just the order ascribed to them in the geologic column.
 That is, on top of the beds of marine vertebrates would be found amphibians, then reptiles and finally birds and mammals.
 This is in the order: (1) of increasing mobility and therefore increasing ability to postpone inundation, (2) of decreasing density and other hydrodynamic factors tending to promote earlier sedimentation, and (3) of increasing elevation of habitat and therefore time required for the Flood to attain stages sufficient to overtake them.
 The Permo-Carboniferous rocks are those in which continental and oceanic sediments began to meet and commingle on a large scale.’

 - ‘The Tertiary Period is popularly known as the age of mammals.
 They can once again be most easily explained in terms of greater mobility of the larger, stronger animals, and therefore their generally greater ability to retreat from the rising floodwaters and escape being caught in the swollen streams rushing downward from the hills.’

 In addition to ecological zones as the reason for the stratigraphic sequence of fossils, we must consider other factors.
 Animals that could walk would likely try to escape rising water by fleeing to higher ground.
-That would put creatures from lower zones into higher elevations.
-2
+That would put creatures from lower zones into higher elevations.2

-In the so-called Palaeozoic strata there is a preponderance of marine creatures, beginning with trilobites, corals, sea anemones, shellfish of all types, etc. This is what we would predict, given that the Flood waters carried sediments from the land out to the sea, where they would then be deposited, burying many of the relatively immobile seafloor-dwelling creatures, followed later by … burial of fish.
-3
+In the so-called Palaeozoic strata there is a preponderance of marine creatures, beginning with trilobites, corals, sea anemones, shellfish of all types, etc. This is what we would predict, given that the Flood waters carried sediments from the land out to the sea, where they would then be deposited, burying many of the relatively immobile seafloor-dwelling creatures, followed later by … burial of fish.3

 - Precambrian up to the Chuar Group = pre-Flood oceanic crust